hongjinn/myproject-django-mod_wsgi-apache/README.md

 # For example, do not change the name of "myproject" to "bobsmithsite" or "twitterclone"
 # Of course you can and should create brand new folders/apps using "django-admin startapp twitterclone"

-whateveryouwant/            # This is the folder you can call whatever you want and is on your local machine but not on the EC2
+whateveryouwant/            # This is the only folder you can name whatever you want and is on your local machine but not on the EC2
     myproject/              # The is the root folder of this repository.
-This folder is on the EC2 and should keep the name myproject myapp/              # Folder for your Django site mysite/         # Houses the hello world template venv/               # Folder for the virtual environment that wsgi will point to config_files/       # Folder for Apache config files .git/               # Folder for Git
+This folder is on the EC2 and should keep the name myproject myapp/              # Folder for your Django app, this is the Django folder itself mysite/         # Houses the hello world template venv/               # Folder for the virtual environment that is needed for Apache/mod_wsgi config_files/       # Folder for Apache config files .git/               # Folder for Git
-        .gitignore          # File that tells Git what to ignore requirements.txt    # Python dependencies
-        README.md           # The file that generates these instructions Dockerfile          # Incomplete... more to come
+        .gitignore          # File that tells Git what to ignore requirements.txt    # Python dependencies, for example Django REST framework README.md           # The file that generates these instructions Dockerfile          # Incomplete... more to come
 ```